-- 1) Neighborhood Network Centers (NNC) located in Brentwood Lakes and Fairway Oaks.
-The NNC in Fairway Oaks has received \$150,000 from HUD to be disbursed from 2007- 2010.
-It is to be used for computer and employment skills training for the 50 -75 residents of public housing.
-The Brentwood Lakes NNC is supported with HUD Capital Grant and Community Development Block Grant Program.
-It serves over 200 residents in computer literacy training, GED instructions, educational programs, job search activities, resume assistance, and internet access on an annual basis. - 2) Resident Opportunities for Self-Sufficiency (ROSS) Program for Families provides job training stipends, child care, transportation and other supportive services to assist public housing residents with achieving goals in employment, education, and homeownership.
-This grant was awarded in the amount of \$350,000 from Department of Housing and Urban Development from 2007-2011. - 3) Family Self-Sufficiency Program provides case management services to targeted families in the Section 8 Program.
+- 1) Neighborhood Network Centers (NNC) located in Brentwood Lakes will continue to provide computer and employment skills training for the 50 -75 residents of public housing.
+The Brentwood Lakes NNC is supported with \$55,000 from the HUD Capital Grant and Community Development Block Grant Program.
+It is anticipated that it will serve over 200 residents in computer literacy training, GED instructions, educational programs, job search activities, resume assistance, and internet access on an annual basis. - 2) Family Self-Sufficiency Program will provide case management services to targeted families in the Section 8 Program.
 Its main focus is to help these families achieve goals in education, employment, and homeownership.
-Last year, this program assisted 30 families to become homeowners.
-It is financially supported by the Jacksonville Housing Authority and a grant from the Community Development Block Grant Program in the amount of \$25,000.
+It is anticipated that it will assist 30 families to become homeowners.
+It is financially supported by the \$175,000 from HUD Housing Choice Voucher Program to cover four full-time positions and a grant from the Community Development Block Grant Program in the amount of \$45,500.
+This grant assists with supportive services such as child care, bus transportation, and tuition assistance. - 3) Public Housing Family Self-Sufficiency Program will provide case management services to public housing families to assist them in achieving goals in education, employment, and homeownership.
+It is anticipated that 10 public housing families will move to homeownership.
+Also, this program will continue to target families to educate them about financial literacy.
+This program is covered with a Public Housing Family